5 Steps to Take If Someone Refuses Detox

 It is difficult to both refuse to be an enabler and to offer your loved one support, but it is possible.
 Remind them you will be there to help them, should they decide to get the treatment they need.
 If they do finally make the decision to seek detox in a professional setting, stay in contact with them and let them know that they have your love and encouragement.

 After all, those who have the support of a spouse, family member, or close friend during treatment are more likely to stay in the program longer than those who do not.
-According to the NIDA, longer stays are contingent with better recovery outcomes.
+And longer stays are related to better recovery outcomes.